mdShakil2004/LLM-projects-Store/AI_research_finance_intelligence_SAAS/README.md

 A production-ready **AI SaaS platform** built with a modular multi-agent architecture for research, finance intelligence, earnings analysis, and real-time insights.

-This system combines **LLM agents, financial APIs, knowledge ingestion, authentication, billing, and usage tracking** into a scalable SaaS backend.
+This system combines **LLM agents, financial APIs, knowledge ingestion, authentication, billing, and usage tracking** into a scalable SaaS backend

 ---